"Label from Somewhere": Reflexive Annotating for Situated AI Alignment: Methodology

 \subsubsection{Crowdsourced Reflections}

-We deployed our design probe in a qualitative crowdsourcing study with (\(N=30\)) participants recruited through Prolific.\footnote{{\url{https://www.prolific.com}}} The study received approval from \anon[an institutional ethics review committee]{the ethics review committee of Delft University of Technology under code 5829}.
-Recruitment proceeded iteratively across several rounds, with participation filters adjusted to broaden intersectional representation across gender, ethnicity, and ability (see Appendix~\ref{appendix:A}).
-Two participants were excluded because their non-English responses could not be reliably interpreted.
+We deployed our design probe in a qualitative crowdsourcing study with (\(N=30\)) participants.
+The study received approval from \anon[an institutional ethics review committee]{the ethics review committee of Delft University of Technology under code 5829}.
+Participants were recruited via Prolific\footnote{{\url{https://www.prolific.com}}} using English fluency and approval-rate filters and provided demographics in Tier 1.
+Two participants who nevertheless responded in Spanish were excluded because their responses could not be reliably interpreted.
+Recruitment proceeded iteratively across several rounds while maintaining eligibility, with participation filters adjusted to broaden intersectional representation across gender, ethnicity, and ability (see Appendix~\ref{appendix:A}).
 Participants ranged in age from 19 to 67 years ($M = 34.4$, $SD = 12.9$).
 In terms of gender identity, 14 participants identified as male, 13 as female, and 3 as non-binary.
 Ethnicity was self-reported as White ($n = 17$), Black ($n = 10$), Asian ($n = 1$), Mixed ($n = 1$), and Other ($n = 1$).
 On average, participants spent 32 minutes ($SD = 15.0$, range = 10--67) completing the task and were paid £9.00/hr, deemed a ``good wage'' on the platform.
 The probe scaffolded two layers of reflection (see Figure \ref{fig:pipeline} and Section \ref{sec:design probe}): (1) sensitising participants to positionality and reflexivity, (2) labelling and reflecting on a fairness-related annotation task.
 Each layer combined structured items with open-ended prompts, encouraging participants to articulate how their social positions shaped their fairness judgments, which enabled us to collect both judgments and meta-level reflections.
 This structure positioned the probe as both a site of annotation and of reflexive knowledge production.
 While fairness ratings were collected on Likert scales, our primary data consisted of participants’ written responses to the reflective prompts.
 These texts provided a window into how workers navigate identity, power, and fairness within the constraints of high-throughput annotation work.